 Parking Meter Hoods

-The City authorizes reserving metered parking stalls, commonly referred to as meter hooding or bagging, and charges a fee for this service.
+The City authorizes temporary reservation of metered parking stalls, commonly referred to as meter hooding or bagging, and charges a fee for this service.
 Similar to other municipalities, parking meter hooding is primarily requested by building owners, property managers, contractors, and moving companies to facilitate commercial services to a property.

 The company/person paying for the stall to be reserved is responsible to report unauthorized parking.
 Violators receive a $50 ticket, and their vehicle can be towed to the impound lot.

 Each parking space is marked with an orange pylon and accompanying signage displaying the times parking is restricted.